erikyao/erikyao.github.io/_drafts/2016-01-16-digest-of-probabilistic-graphical-models.md

 ### P191 Definition 5.17: Conditional Bayesian Network

 The conditional random field (CRF)of section 4.6.1 is the undirected analogue of this definition.

+## 8. The Exponential Family

+global structures

+- Bayesian networks
+- Markov networks

+local structures

+- CPDs
+- potentials

+### 8.2 Exponential Families

+Our discussion so far has focused on the representation of a single distribution (using, say, a Bayesian or Markov network).
+We now consider families of distributions.
+Intuitively, a family is a set of distributions that all share the same parametric form and differ only in choice of particular parameters.

+We see that an exponential family is a concise representation of a class of probability distributions that share a similar functional form.

+In fact, most of the parameterized distributions we encounter in probability textbooks can be represented as exponential families.
+This includes the Poisson distributions, exponential distributions, geometric distributions, Gamma distributions.

 ## 9. Exact Inference: Variable Elimination

 ### P296: Variable Elimination